 Do you want to attract the English market?

-It is critical that your website sounds like it was written by a native English speaker.
+It is critical that your text sounds like it was written by a native English speaker.
 A technically correct (or word-for-word) translation can come off as being stilted, as though written by a computer or someone who knows the language without having grown up in it, and lived it.
 Modern English may seem like a very simple language, but the subtlety of its idioms are far from evident.

 The aim of the best translation is to maintain the sense but also the feel of the original text, for it to sound to the target language audience as it does to the original audience.
 Even given all the history that French and English share, each culture has very different expectations.
 As a very general example, French literature and culture in recent years allow for more abstraction; English literature and culture prize concreteness and specificity.